Ruth Allen (Dr)

 Chief Social Worker for Adults

 Lyn qualified as a social worker from the University of New South Wales, Australia, in 1978.
 She has worked in health and statutory sectors in a variety of practice, leadership, inspection and management roles.
+Lyn took up her post as Chief Social Worker for Adults at the Department of Health and Social Care (DHSC) in September 2013; working collaboratively with the Chief Social Worker for Children and Families.

 Previously, Lyn worked as the Assistant Director for Adult Social Care in the London Borough of Camden, an inspector with the Social Services Inspectorate, and for over 20 years worked in Yorkshire as both a field social worker and in a variety of management roles across children and adults.